Plan your Trip

 From Bozeman, the north entrance at Gardiner is just over an hour and a half, and the west entrance at West Yellowstone is just under two hours.
 From Livingston, Gardiner is about an hour.
 In the summer, you can drive from Red Lodge to Cooke City over the Beartooth Highway, which technically should only take several hours, but given the distractions, merits at least a full day.

-IS THERE PUBLIC TRANSPORTATION AROUND YELLOWSTONE?
+IS THERE PUBLIC TRANSPORTATION AROUND THE PARK?

 There are tours departing from larger Western cities that spend time in Yellowstone National Park, and the iconic yellow buses operated by the park lodges that whisk passengers onto daily tours of Yellowstone as well.
 One tip: if you have your heart set on riding on a vintage bus from the 1930s, be very clear when booking or you may end up on a more standard-style bus.